UCSD-ECE16/ece16sp2020-ajito44/LABREPORT2.md

 ## Challenge 8: State Machine of the Watch
+>In this challenge, I created the state machine for our final challenge to make the Gesture-controlled watch.
+I had to determine the states needed to complete the challenge and the transistions needed for the code.

 >Q. How many states do you need?
 Describe in words what each state does and it’s transition logic.
 Draw the state machine.